SaschaWillems/Vulkan/README.md

 ## [Mesh instancing](instancing/)
 <img src="./screenshots/instancing.jpg" height="96px" align="right">

 Shows the use of instancing for rendering many copies of the same mesh using different attributes and textures.
-A secondary uniform buffer containing instanced data, stored in device local memory, is used to pass instance data to the shader via vertex attributes with a per-instance step rate.
+A secondary vertex buffer containing instanced data, stored in device local memory, is used to pass instance data to the shader via vertex attributes with a per-instance step rate.
 The instance data also contains a texture layer index for having different textures for the instanced meshes.
 <br><br>

 ## [Multi sampling](multisampling/)